 1. AI-led Response Playbooks

-AI-led playbooks for response to contain accounts and devices Detection is only half the battle.
-How quickly and consistently you respond is the other half.
-In 2025, security operations that are AI-driven depend greatly on the use of automated and semi-automated response playbooks which include:
+AI-led playbooks for responding to compromised accounts and devices.
+Detection is only half the battle.
+How quickly and consistently you respond is equally important.
+Modern security operations increasingly rely on automated and semi-automated response playbooks, including:

 - Auto-containment: For instance, actions like temporarily disabling or restricting a very hackable account, making it compulsory to reset passwords, revoking sessions, or isolating devices.